Friday, May 30, 2014

 On the Road Again...

 Having spent some 24 hours travelling to Istanbul, what better thing to do than hop on a bus for a 6 hour ride to Eceabat (in Europe), then follow it with a short ferry ride across the Dardanelles.
-We were following in the footsteps of ancient greats (King Xerxes in 481 BC, Alexander the Great, Byzantine Generals, Ottoman Sultans and of course more recent modern waring nations); this was the place to stake your claim.
+We were following in the footsteps of ancient greats (King Xerxes in 481 BC, Alexander the Great, Byzantine Generals, Ottoman Sultans and of course more recently, modern waring nations); this was the place to stake your strategic claim.
 Stunning Byzantine citadels on either side of this waterway attest to this.

 Byzantine Fortress straddling the Dardanelles